raffaelj/CpMultiplane/README.md

 * contact forms - fully functional without javascript
 * pre-rendering of fields, e. g. markdown, wysiwyg
 * multiple ways to change everything
-* GUI is coming soon...
+* GUI via [CpMultiplaneGUI addon][2] - may lack some of the latest features
 * ...

 ## Recommended Addons

 Install these addons in `cockpit/addons/`.

-* [CpMultiplaneBundle][9] - it contains the following addons:
 * [CpMultiplaneGUI][2]
   * adds a few fields to the sidebar, so you don't have to define them in your collection definitions
   * some gui tweaks for easier access
   * work in progress...
 * [UniqueSlugs][3]
   * If links should point to `slug` instead of `_id`
   * for multilingual slugs in language switch
 * [rljUtils][4]
   * fixes security issues in Admin UI for multi user setups
   * big language buttons for multilingual setups
 * [FormValidation][5]
   * The inbuilt Forms Controller requires field definitions from this addon
   * The inbuilt views and css files are written to match the field definitions
 * [VideoLinkField][6]
   * inbuilt `/assets/js/mp.js`, some views and css files are designed to load videos privacy friendly with a privacy notice, that pops up only when a user clicks a play button
 * [SimpleImageFixBlackBackgrounds][7]
   * replaces the SimpleImage library with a modified version to fix black backgrounds of transparent png and gif files on hosts with a non-bundled PHP GD version
 * [EditorFormats][10] - if you want to give your users a Wysiwyg field

-<del>If you install the bundle and EditorFormats, you should also use the [BootManager][11], because the VideoLinkField addon must be loaded after EditorFormats if you want to configure it via this addon.</del>

 ## Intended use